Backstage (1988 film): Production

-Howson and Hardy decided to work on Backstage together, with the story being relocated to the music world.
-Howson got Laura Branigan interested in the lead.
+Howson got Branigan interested in the lead, although she was offered a $250,000 fee which was "pay or play".
 The Burrowes Film Group needed to make another film before the end of the financial year and offered to raise the budget.

 Frank Howson originally thought that the involvement of the Burrowes Film Group would be limited but found they wanted to have more creative control.
 "I knew very clearly what audience it should be made for", said Howson, "but all of a sudden I found myself dealing with production by committee.
 To even make the smallest decision required everyone sitting around the table."

 Matters reached an impasse when Howson and Burrowes fought over who would compose the music.
 Burrowes fired Howson's composer, John Capek, and replaced him with Bruce Rowlands, then Burrowes bought Boulevard out of the film.